AutoLLM/AutoAgents/README-main.md

 <p align="left"><img src="../docs/images/agent.png" width=580/></p>

-## Some initial findings:
-1. How far can a better prompting strategy contribute?
-2. What are the major gaps in a prompt-only system
-3. What future directions need to be understood to create such a system

-If you are interested in what we find out, sign up for our mailing list here.
-We are planning to write a blog post to talk about what we learn.

-## Hey!
-Yet Another Auto LLM project?

-True!
-There are a few attempts on this problem.
-Our methodology is to start with a smaller scope and try to make something that just works!

-Concretely, we are interested in:
-* Smart, Efficient and Robust Planning
-* Accurate tool selection and execution
-* High task completion success rate

-Last but not least, we are building towards fine-tuned open source LLMs that you can deploy locally!
-Checkout our road map below, and stay tuned for our model releases!

 ## Examples

 Ask your AutoAgent to do what a real person would do using the internet: